benshi34/benshi34.github.io/_pages/about.md

 My undergraduate thesis was on analyzing and improving LLM performance on competitive programming, where I received the Sigma Xi Book award for outstanding undergraduate research and publication record.

 In my free time I love making and critiquing music.
 So much so that I built a generative AI [pop music composition tool]().
 I also love to produce music + sing.
+I frequently perform at local coffee shops!

 Feel free to contact me at [x]@princeton.edu, where [x] = benshi.